-The Communications System Internet revenues have consistently increased over the last five years as the Communications System has grown.
-The cable and phone growth have slowed down and are leveling out.
-The largest revenue growth is in the Internet service category.
-Wholesale revenues remained steady until 2016 when a large wholesale customer left LUS Fiber.
+The Communications System Internet revenues have consistently increased over the last five years as the Communications System expanded.
+Cable telephone revenues fluctuate; however, each remain relatively stable over the last five years.
+While wholesale revenues declined in 2016 when a large wholesale customer left LUS Fiber, they have steadily increased since that date, returning to similar levels.
 Other revenues have varied and include dark fiber lease, late fees, miscellaneous revenues, colocation, and other items.